 “Where’s he now?
 Is he in LA?” a fan asks.

 “Yeah, but he OD’d and is in Hollywood-Presbyterian,” I admit.

-“Can he have visitors?” everyone in LA is an obnoxious celebrity groupie or looky-loo.
+“Can he have visitors?” everyone in LA is an obnoxious celebrity groupie/lookie-loo.

 “Naw, he gets out tomorrow.
 He’s a retired celebrity.”

 LA closes down at 2 am.
 Tony says we could go to an after hours place in Silver Lake.
 All the gays who haven’t hooked up go around the parking lot groping each other until they find a dick they like.
-Jimmy’s eyes sparkles with excitement but I’m done in.
-To think that in the morning I was milking cows at ‘Gator’s family farm and at the end of the day I can be milked myself in East Hollywood – it’s enough.
+Jimmy’s eyes sparkles with excitement but I am done in.
+To think that in the morning I was milking cows at the ‘Gator family farm and at the end of the day I might be milked myself in East Hollywood – enough.
 I need a bed.

 Packed into the Datsun, Jimmy pulls out another joint.
-Instead of getting paralyzed, I perk up and we’re singing to the radio and generally goofing on each other.
-Jimmy kisses me on the cheek, saying he loves me, but I’d have to pay if I want him.
+Instead of getting paralyzed, I perk up.
+We are singing to the radio and generally goofing on each other.
+Jimmy kisses me on the cheek, saying he loves me, but I have to pay if I want him.

 “That’s okay, Jimmy.
 Save yourself for phone sex.
 It’ll be non-stop later after all the johns you sold your number to.”